FDX-Fluid-Dynamix/OsciBreath/README.md

 ## Hardware  ##

 In the hardware folder you will find the geometry in a CAD file format which can be used to 3D print the device.
-You will also find some drawings and instructions how to set up the micro controller (STM32, bluepill)

 ## Software